WFAN (AM): Decline of WNBC

 On September 30, 1985, Howard Stern was terminated abruptly, supposedly due to corporate pressure.
 In Private Parts, Stern detailed how WNBC management expected that his last day would be September 26, and that Stern would not go in to work on September 27 due to Hurricane Gloria.
 However, Stern went in, and because there was no station management on hand, Stern did his show as normal, refusing to cover the problems related to the storm.
 Ironically, he spent much of the show insisting that he was leaving the station, because he had learned that Soupy Sales had signed a syndication contract that had long been withheld from Stern.

 After Stern's dismissal and subsequent debut on then-rival New York station WXRK, WNBC's ratings plummeted, and they were under a two-share by the spring of 1986.
 Initially, they played a bit more music and then went through several temporary afternoon hosts.
 Afternoons were back to about 12 songs per hour.
 The music was more of a gold-based adult contemporary format with many oldies and moderate amounts of current product.
 In the spring of 1986, Joey Reynolds moved into afternoons with a talk-intensive show while playing six songs an hour.
 Wolfman Jack was dropped in overnights in favor of various weekend announcers playing the regular AC rotation.
 Weekends had Bill Grundfest doing a talk intensive show a few hours each day playing six songs an hour.
 Despite these changes, by the fall of 1986, WNBC was in a ratings crisis.

 At approximately 4:42 p.m. on October 22, 1986, the station's "N-Copter" traffic helicopter crashed into the Hudson River, killing traffic reporter Jane Dornacker and severely injuring pilot Bill Pate.
-As millions of WNBC listeners heard Dornacker giving her traffic report, she stopped abruptly as a grinding noise could be heard in the background (likely the copter engines going overspeed).
+As WNBC listeners heard Dornacker giving her traffic report, she stopped abruptly as a grinding noise could be heard in the background.
 Dornacker then screamed in terror, "Hit the water!
 Hit the water!
-Hit the water!", as the radio transmission was suddenly cut off and a very shaken Joey Reynolds, working as radio host, awkwardly tried to figure out what had happened by saying "Okay, we're going to play some music here, I think", and then played "Hip to Be Square" by Huey Lewis and the News.
-Dornacker had recently gotten back to flying in a helicopter after surviving a previous crash of the N-Copter into the Hackensack River in New Jersey a few months earlier on April 18, 1986.
-An episode of NBC's television show Third Watch featured a similar incident (although it may have been more of a reference to the crash of WNBC-TV's helicopter, which crashed into the Passaic River in New Jersey over a decade later, with no deaths).
+Hit the water!", as the radio transmission was suddenly cut off and a very shaken Joey Reynolds, working as radio host, awkwardly tried to figure out what had happened by saying "Okay, we're going to play some music here, I think".
+Dornacker had returned to flying in a helicopter after surviving a previous crash of the N-Copter into the Hackensack River in New Jersey a few months earlier on April 18, 1986.